Surfer12/MergeSortGradleV1/Docs/Assignment/PDFs/Claudev2.md

 # CIS232 Assignment 9: Merge Sort and Sorting Algorithm Analysis

 ## Introduction

-This document provides a comprehensive analysis of the Merge Sort algorithm, including its implementation, pseudocode, and a comparison with other sorting algorithms such as Insertion Sort and Selection Sort.
-The goal is to understand the mechanics of these algorithms and their practical applications in software development.
+This document provides a comprehensive analysis of the Merge Sort algorithm, including its implementation, pseudocode, and a comparison with other sorting
 ## Table of Contents

 1. [Merge Sort Overview](#merge-sort-overview)